mmagnus/rna-tools/docs/source/notebooks.rst

-Notebooks & rna-tools
+Jupyter Notebooks & rna-tools
 =============================================

-The tools collected here as rna-pdb-tools, ideally could be also used in IPython/Jupiter (https://ipython.org/notebook.html) notebooks.
-We belive it would be extremely valuable if we could, as scientists share our notebooks used for RNA structure analysis, e..g protocols of modeling used in the RNA Puzzle challenge.
+The tools collected here as rna-tools, ideally could be also used in IPython/Jupiter (https://ipython.org/notebook.html) Notebooks.
+We belive it would be valuable if we could, as scientists share our notebooks used for RNA structure analysis, e.g, protocols of modeling used in the RNA Puzzle challenge.

 .. image:: ../pngs/ipython-notebooks.png